AguaClara/Textbook/Laboratory_Measurements/Laboratory_Measurements.rst

 \noindent \item 10) )Save the data as: S:{\textbackslash}Courses{\textbackslash}4530{\textbackslash}Group \#{\textbackslash}Lab 1 -- Fundamentals{\textbackslash}group\#\_blue

 \noindent \item 11) )Measure the absorbance of a methylene blue solution of unknown concentration.
-Select ``\textbf{measure samples''} from the control palette.
+Select 'measure samples' from the control palette.
 Fill in Your Name (group \#), General Description, and change the Setup parameters to Sample Cuvet.
 Fill in a Description of the unknown and hit OK.
 Follow instructions as you are prompted.

 \noindent \item 12) )Save the data as: S:{\textbackslash}Courses{\textbackslash}4530{\textbackslash}Group \#{\textbackslash}Lab 1 -- Fundamentals{\textbackslash}group\#\_blue